GamesCreed

 8. Metroid Prime Remastered

-Coming seemingly out of nowhere to fill that void of a great FPS on the Switch and to make the wait for Metroid Prime 4 more bearable, Metroid Prime Remastered reminded us the Nintendo GameCube still houses some great games in its catalog.
-And why they should be free from it.
+Coming seemingly out of nowhere to fill that void of a great FPS on the Switch and to make the wait for Metroid Prime 4 more bearable, Metroid Prime Remastered reminded us that the Nintendo GameCube still houses some great games in its catalog.
+And why should they be free from it?

 187117a6ada11 screenshotUrl